 Ascent 67 m, descent 62 m

 Instead of bread and rillettes as marching food, we had the remains of the pizzas from last night.
-Cold and limp, they were not nearly as nice as they had been, but we munched away dutifully and then threw the rest into a hedge.
+Cold and limp, they were not nearly as appetising as they had been, but we munched away dutifully for a while and then threw the rest into a hedge.

 We had hoped to be able to walk along the old railway line but it was still being used by a tourist train, so we decided to go on the main road (the D33) for the first kilometre, then turn off at Oucherotte onto smaller tracks.

 From the camping ground we took a pretty lane behind the school to reach the highway and we had only gone a little way when it began to rain.

 With some difficulty we struggled into our capes, juggling the pizzas and our hats, and set off again.
 The road was quiet, as it was Sunday morning, and we made good speed.
 However we thought it best to stay on the main road in such wet weather.

 A bit later on the rain stopped, so we took off our capes and our warm tops and carried them over our arms.
 After about four kilometres of this I realised that I did not have my hat, the beloved yellow hat that had been my companion for years of walking.